 Can Chicken Eat Uncooked Rice?

 While humans have a hard time eating uncooked rice, this is not the case with birds.
-Their unique digestion system allows them to break down raw rice with little issue.
+Their unique digestive system allows them to break down raw rice with little issue.
 After all, they evolved to eat these raw grains.
 Their stomachs are made for it.

 As we stated earlier, cooked rice isn’t going to hurt your chicken.
 If you happen to have extra cooked rice around, feel free to feed it to your chicken.
 It has similar nutritional content to uncooked rice.